Samuel Swartwout: Embezzlement claims

 Swartwout left office at the expiration of his term in 1838, retaining $201,096.40 with which to pay any pending claims that might be brought against him.
 He then went to England to raise money on his coal property before ensuring that his account at the customhouse was closed.
 After he left the country, or perhaps before, his account was "adjusted" by a subordinate and possibly by his successor, through the instigation of President Martin Van Buren.

 It was then alleged that Swartwout had embezzled $1,225,705.69 and fled.
 One of his assistants was indicted in 1841 for embezzling $609,525.71 of this sum, and, according to Swartwout's trustee, a federal court further reduced the amount by $435,052.21, leaving $181,127.77 as the amount Swartwout owed.
 He forfeited his personal property to pay the deficit, and returned to the United States in 1841 after federal officials assured him that they would not prosecute him.

 Personal life

 In December 1814, he married Alice Ann Cooper (1789–1874), and they had two children.

 Swartwout died in New York City on November 21, 1856.
 He was buried at Trinity Church Cemetery in Manhattan.

 Legacy

-Swartwout, Texas, now a ghosttown, was named after him for his role as supporter of early Texas colonists.
+Swartwout, Texas, now a ghost town, was named after him for his role as a supporter of early Texas colonists.

 It is believed that Swartwout's story is the origin of the term "Swartwouted out", which has since come to define the embezzlement of a large sum of money from the United States government and subsequent escape to a foreign nation to escape punishment.